Everyone must stay at home to help stop the spread of coronavirus.

 It is not possible to provide all services under the National Health Service and the following table therefore shows the services for which you may have to pay.
-A list of current charges is available included here.
+A list of current charges is available and is included here.
 These services are available to our registered patients only.

 If you have any concerns about the level of fee involved, please discuss this with your doctor prior to requesting the service.

 The National Health Service provides most health care to most people free of charge, but there are exceptions: prescription charges have existed since 1951, and there are a number of other services for which fees are charged.
 Sometimes the charge is made to cover some of the cost of treatment, for example, dental fees; in other cases, it is because the service is not covered by the NHS, for example, medical reports for insurance companies.

 It is important to understand that GPs are not employed by the NHS, they are self-employed, and they have to cover their costs - staff, buildings, heating, lighting, etc - in the same way as any small business.
 The NHS covers these costs for NHS work, but for non-NHS work the fee has to cover the doctor's costs.

 The Government's contract with GPs covers medical services to NHS patients.
 In recent years, more and more organisations have been involving doctors in a whole range of non-medical work.
 Sometimes the only reason that GPs are asked is because they are in a position of trust in the community, or because an insurance company or employer wants to be sure that information provided is true and accurate.

 Examples of non-NHS services for which GPs can charge their NHS patients are: